ELITEv5/AutonomousStableAssets/ASA_SunDAI_Whitepaper.md

 → Founders of the **Autonomous Stable Asset (ASA)** framework
 → Builders of **pSunDAI**, the first immutable ASA on PulseChain

 > “We don’t make tokens.
-We make rules that make money behave.”
+We make rules.”
 > — Elite Team 6, 2025

 ---